We improve early diagnosis and prevention of diseases of the nervous system using artificial intelligence.

 Based on an AI-based analysis of more than 20,000,000 paper abstracts using large language models, researchers at Hertie AI have created an interactive online platform in collaboration with Nomic AI that allows a bird’s-eye view of the entire…

-Join the Hertie AI team as PhD student!
+Join the Hertie AI team as a PhD or Postdoc!

 Our Institute